Dynamic Configuration Center User Manual

 }

-# Implementation of configuration model based on Nacos
+# Configuration Model Implementation Based on Nacos

 {

-"group": "Group", # group
+"group": "Group", # Configuration group

-"dataId": "Key", # key
+"dataId": "Key", # Configuration key

-"content": "config", # value
+"content": "config", # Configuration value

-"namespaceId": "default" # namespace
+"namespaceId": "default" # Specified service namespace

 }